Septic problem in Waynesboro? Get a fast response — use the quote form or chat.

 Septic repair cost depends on what has failed and how far the problem has spread.
 Minor component repairs like baffles, lids, or inlet pipes are on the lower end of the range.
 Structural tank damage or issues that have reached the drain field cost considerably more.
 An accurate number requires a proper assessment of the specific system.

-Can a cracked septic tank be repaired?
+Can a leaking septic tank be repaired?

 What septic components most often need repair?